upperstream/ansible-roles/development/README.md

 Enable development tools on the target host.

-This role contains the following features:
+This role can install the following tools if any is specified in `development_tools` variable:

+* gcm - Git Credential Manager
+* gh - GitHub CLI
 * git
-* Git Credential Manager
-* GitHub CLI
 * java - OpenJDK
 * markdown
+* repo

 ## Android SDK